-RUOK is a charity aiming to battle depression and prevent suicide through creating a more connected world.
+The RUOK charity aims to battle depression and prevent suicide through creating a more connected world.

 I thought about recent conversations with friends and family about depression, anxiety, mental health and well-being.
 In the course of those conversations, I received some advice towards managing my own well-being.
 I thought I’d share it here:

 There are also things that strengthen your bubble, that add extra protective layers, that increase your bubble’s flexibility and resilience.
 These are things that make you happy, like being loved and giving love, spending time with family, being outdoors, watching a good movie or reading a good book, having a drink with a friend, taking time for yourself, resting well, exercise, experiencing joy, friendship [you know what your happy things are].

 When you’re not feeling OK, your protective bubble is in trouble.
 There’s a thinner veneer between you and the world.
 Doing the things that strengthen your bubble will help redress the balance.
 But sometimes it’s not enough.